Universal Multilayer Network Exploration by Random Walk with Restart: Results

 \subsection{Random Walk with Restart (RWR)}

 \\

-Let us consider an irreducible Markov chain, for instance a network composed of a giant component with undirected edges, $G = (V, E)$.
-It is known in the case of irreducible Markov chains that a stationary probability $p^{*}$ exists and satisfies the following properties:
+Let us consider an irreducible and aperiodic Markov chain, for instance a network composed of a giant component with undirected edges, $G = (V, E)$, where $V$ is the set of vertices and $E \subseteq (V$*$V)$ is the set of edges.
+In the case of irreducible and aperiodic Markov chains, a stationary probability ${\bf p}^{*}$ exists and satisfies the following properties:

-We introduce the probability that defines the walk from one node to another.
-Let define $x$, a particle that explores the network, $x_{t}$ its position at time $t$ and $x_{t+1}$ its position at time $t+1$.
-Considering two nodes i and j:
+We next introduce the probability defining the walk from one node to another.
+Let us define $x$, a particle that explores the network, $x_{t}$ its position at time $t$ and $x_{t+1}$ its position at time $t+1$.
+Considering two nodes $i$ and $j$:

-with $d_{i}$ being the degree of the node i.
-All the normalized possible transitions can be included in the Transition rate matrix, noted $M$, which can be seen as the matrix of the degrees of freedom of the particle in the system.
-It is useful to note that the Transition rate matrix is here equal to the row-normalized Adjacency matrix.
-The distribution describing the probability of being in each node at time $t$ is noted $p_{t}$, and the stationary distribution $p^{*}$ is obtained thanks to the homogeneous linear difference equation [3] \cite{Meyer2000, Langville2006}:
+with $d_{i}$ being the degree of the node $i$.
+All the normalized possible transitions can be included in the Transition rate matrix.
+This Transition rate matrix, noted $M$, can be seen as the matrix of the degrees of freedom of the particle in the system.
+It is useful to note that the Transition rate matrix is equal to the column-normalized Adjacency matrix.
+The distribution denoted by ${\bf p}_{t} = ({\bf p}_{t}(i))_{i \in V}$ describes the probability of being in the node $i$ at time $t$, and the stationary distribution ${\bf p}^{*}$ is obtained thanks to the homogeneous linear difference equation [3] \cite{Meyer2000, Langville2006}:

-Moreover, we can introduce a non-homogeneous linear difference equation [4] \cite{Meyer2000}, to take into account the restart on the seed(s).
-When the stationary distribution is reached (see supplementary section 1.A.1 for the proof of convergence), this distribution can be seen as a measure of proximity of all the network nodes to the seed(s).
+with ${\bf p}_{t}^{T}$ denoting the transpose of the vector ${\bf p}_{t}$.
+Moreover, we can introduce a non-homogeneous linear difference equation [4] \cite{Meyer2000} to take into account the restart on the seed(s).
+When the Transition rate matrix is a Stochastic matrix, the stationary distribution is reached \cite{Langville2006} (Supplementary Note 1.A.1 for elements of proof of convergence) and this distribution can be seen as a measure of proximity of all the network nodes with respect to the seed(s).